 What are the tax implications of having an S-Corp status?

 Consult a CPA to understand if an S-Corp election would be advantageous for your LLC.
 It's highly recommended you work with 1-800Accountant to help you file your taxes if you have formed an S-Corp, a C-Corp or have a multi-member LLC.

 How do I pay myself as an LLC owner?

 Typically, if it’s a single-member LLC, you pay yourself through an owner’s draw.
 If it’s a multi-member LLC, you can pay yourself through an owner’s draw or guaranteed payments.
-If the LLC has opted to be treated as an S-Corp, you would need to pay yourself a salary.
-All of these payments have tax consequences, so we encourage you to talk to your tax professional.
+If the LLC has opted to be treated as an S-Corp, you'd need to pay yourself a salary.
+All of these payments have tax consequences, so we encourage you to talk to your tax pro.